The Wild Flower Society

 Grant giving

-The Executive Committee approves grants to other organisations and individuals to further the society’s aims.
-In particular these grants support the running of identification training courses, the attendance of young people at such courses, the production of publications on wild flowers and ferns and fieldwork recording wild plants.
+The Executive Committee approves grants to other organisations and individuals to further the Society’s aims.
+In particular these grants support the running of botanical identification training courses, wild flower activities for children, families and young people, the attendance of young people at FSC botanical identification courses, the production of publications on wild flowers and ferns and botanical research projects based on the flora of Britain and Ireland.
 The amount available for grants is determined under the reserves policy set by the Executive Committee.
-Guidance about applying for grants may be sought from the General Secretary or Treasurer.
+Guidance about applying for grants may be sought from the website, the General Secretary or the Treasurer.

-These Regulations were agreed at the Annual General Meeting on 2nd September 2017 and supersede all earlier versions.
+These regulations will come into force after the Annual General Meeting on 2 September 2023 and will supersede all earlier versions.